Is erysipelas treatable? How to treat erysipelas at home

 Complications of erysipelas

-Erysipelatous inflammation can go away on its own: after two weeks from the onset of the disease, the redness subsides, but the swelling and pigmentation of the skin remains for a long time.
-There is a high chance of a repeat process.
+Erysipelas can go away on its own: after two weeks from the onset of the disease, the redness subsides, but swelling and pigmentation of the skin remains for a long time.
+There is a high probability of a repeat process.

 With insufficiently active treatment, erysipelas causes general and local complications.
-It is especially dangerous for patients with diabetes mellitus, allergies, varicose veins and thrombophlebitis, with heart failure and HIV infection.
+It is especially dangerous for patients with diabetes, allergies, varicose veins and thrombophlebitis, with heart failure and HIV infection.

-There is a danger of developing pneumonia, sepsis and meningitis.
+There is a risk of developing pneumonia, sepsis and meningitis.

-Local complications are phlegmons and abscesses, trophic ulcers and lymphostasis (elephantiasis), in which the volume of limb tissues increases sharply due to the accumulation of interstitial fluid and thickening of the skin.
+Local complications are phlegmon and abscesses, trophic ulcers and lymphostasis (elephantiasis), in which the volume of limb tissue sharply increases due to the accumulation of interstitial fluid and thickening of the skin.

 Elephantiasis develops in 15% of all cases of erysipelas.
 It is accompanied by such phenomena as papillomas, eczema, lymphorrhea (lymph effusion from thickened pigmented skin).
-All this greatly complicates the life of the patient.
+All this makes the patient’s life very difficult.

 Forecast